The Main Differences Between Vivino vs Delectable

 Of course, I wanted to see just how easy it was to use the two wine apps for finding where to buy wine, and how delivery and orders worked.

-Vivino works much the same way–but also provides an option to shop via their website.
-In addition, they have a customer service line should any problems arise.
+Vivino works much the same way-but also provides an option to shop via their website. ln addition. they have a customer service line should any problems arise.

 Vivino has the edge here, mostly because of its additional support.

 Delectable has a smaller catalog of wine, but well organized on their supporting web page.
-However, the wine itself is in specific categories and often from featured vineyards and specific regions; you’ll find everything from Burgundy Pinot Noir to Champagne to South Australian Cabernet Sauvignon.
-While there are fewer wine options, the specificity and wide range really pleased me.
+However, the wine itself is ln specific categories and often from featured vineyards and specific regions; you’ll find everything from Burgundy Pinot Noir to Champagne to South Australian Cabernet Sauvignon.
+While there are fewer wine options. the specificity and wide range really pleased me.
 I also love the weekly features.

 Notable Wines-My Picks